 The Comprehensive Dress Style white paper addresses crucial and subtle style and identity challenges that attorneys face.
-It equally pertains to C-Suite execs and business owners.
+It equally pertains to C-level execs and business owners.
 In fact, corporations continue to reassess the value of dress codes.

-Moreover, businesses like Wall Street investment banking firm Goldman Sachs relaxed its dress code.
+Take, for instance, Wall Street investment banking firm Goldman Sachs relaxed its dress code.
 Similarly, General Motors reduced a 10-page dress code into just two words: dress appropriately.

-Therefore, comprehensive dress style for attorneys and C-Suite execs is crucial as it comes to influencing decision makers positively.
+Therefore, comprehensive dress style for attorneys and C-level execs is crucial as it comes to influencing decision makers positively.
 Whether it’s in the court room, an arbitration meeting, or on the golf course, showing up looking on-point matters a lot.

 The Comprehensive Dress Style white paper carefully inquires into how a confident and powerful professional image directly impacts your success.
 To sum up, personal style impacts the bottom line by making it easier to build more confidence, business and personal relationships, income, and career advancement.